jessenaiman/gamenight/.roo/commands/check-engine.md

 Once an item fails, output a red light and include what happened.
 It is the users reposibility to make sure you access to all the tools, so describe what is required to get the red light to turn green.

 ## Steps
-1. Review the codebase with the correct filemanager tool and output to the chat log
+1. run `scripts/filetree.sh` which will output the filetree
-2. Use the command /styleguide tool and output the log to the chat
+2. run `scripts/
 3. Read and upderstand the changes in [tailwindcss 4.1](../../docs/tailwindcss3to4.md ),
 3. Check in the current code with the status of Check Engine in the message
 5. Repeat the project plan core